 The "ROTOR-TECH SPECIALIZED GEAR PUMP" is a precision device that depends upon a very close fit between the pumping gears and the housing in which they rotate.
-Clearances of less than 1/2 thousandth of an inch are common.
-If piping alignment is not good, it is possible to put stresses and strains on the gear housing enough to cause bending, and thus rubbing of the gears on the inside of the housing.
+Clearances of less than 1⁄2 thousandth of an inch are common.
+If piping alignment is not good, it is possible to strain the gear housing enough to cause bending, and thus rubbing of the gears on the inside of the housing.
 If this occurs, severe damage could result and, at best, the life of the unit will be reduced.